 Not only this, there are a lot of powerful features, like the ability to automate orders and fulfill them on your behalf.
 This is something that WooCommerce is completely unable to provide.

-Not only this, but WooCommerce is very resource intensive, meaning it requires a lot of memory to work effectively.
-You’ll need to be spending quite a bit in monthly hosting fees to cover it and for your store to be quick and not crash.
+Not only this, but WooCommerce is very resource-intensive, meaning it requires a lot of memory to work effectively.
+You’ll need to be spending quite a bit on monthly hosting fees to cover it and for your store to be quick and not crash.

 My stores kept crashing on WooCommerce, leading me to look for alternatives.